 He loved it.

-In this post, through photos and step-by-step instructions, I am going to show you how to make quick and easy Spanakopita triangles.
+In this post, through photos and step-by-step instructions, I will show you how to make quick and easy Spanakopita triangles.
 You will learn how to prepare, assemble, and fold the phyllo dough to perfection.
-This recipe is a great way to get the kids involved, whether it’s to overcome boredom or to convince them to eat their greens!
+This recipe is a great way to get the kids involved, whether to overcome boredom or to convince them to eat their greens!

 What is Spanakopita?